a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 				3. We need creation of 15 system exception handlers and 82 interrupt handlers
 					1. we can have a single default handler for all exceptions and allow programmer to implement required handlers per application requirements
 						1. Programmer may not be using all of them
+				4. Function attribute: `weak` and `alias`
+					1. `weak`: Lets programmer to override already defined weak function (dummy) with same function name
+					2. `alias`: Lets programmer to give alias name for a function
+						1. `Default_Handler` is an alias function name for `NMI_Handler`
+							1. In vector table array, address of `Default_Handler` will be stored
+								1. When NMI exception triggers, `Default_Handler` will be executed
+					3. For programmer to override the functions, we have to make the symbols as `weak`
+						1. Programmer can override the function with same function name in main application
+							1. Programmer can implement real implementation of handling the exception
+				5. In place of reserved, we have to put 0s

 ### Writing Startup File of Microcontroller From Scratch Part-3 ###
+1.

 ### Writing Linker Script From Scratch Part-1 ###
 ### Writing Linker Script From Scratch Part-2 ###
 ### Location Counter ###